-Here are my discoveries about the 3 best apps for fashion illustration— IN MY EXPERIENCE–to share with you so you can fashion sketch on your iPad or Android device! (videos included below)
+Here are my discoveries about the 3 best fashion illustration apps— IN MY EXPERIENCE–to share with you so you can thoroughly enjoy fashion sketch ing on your iPad or Android device! (videos included further down )

-All of my recommended apps are available on Google Play and App store, so 3 best apps for fashion illustration are available for both operating systems, iOS and Windows.
+All of the recommended apps are available on Google Play and App store, so 3 best fashion illustration apps are available for both operating systems;

-Personally, I first started illustrating digitally a few years ago using an iPad MINI with apps for fashion illustration in 2015 after resisting them for a long time and was thrilled with the results when I finally fell in love with them.
+Personally, I first started illustrating digitally a few years ago using an iPad MINI with apps in 2015 after resisting them for a long time and was thrilled with the results when I finally fell in love with them.

-Though I now use iPad Pro for fashion illustration and art, it really hasn’t changed much in my approach… just a larger screen)
+Though I’ve moved up to an iPad Pro for my fashion illustration and art, it really hasn’t changed much in my approach… just a larger screen.

 *** psssssss…you can learn to draw and paint right away in each of these beautiful apps in my ABOUT FACES digital course.****